 The fascinating Black Triggerfish is one of the least aggressive Triggerfish and can be easy to care for in a larger tank.
-Not only can this intelligent fish learn to eat from your hand, but it is also capable of vocalizing in several different ways.
+Not only can these intelligent fish learn to eat from your hand, but they are also capable of vocalizing in several different ways.
 The key to success with this species is to provide plenty of swimming space, interesting rock formations to explore, and tankmates that can handle a larger semi-aggressive community member.

 |Scientific Name||Melichthys niger|

 |Common Name||Black Triggerfish, Black Durgeon, Bursa Triggerfish, Hawaiian Black Trigger|

 |Minimum Tank Size||90 gallons|